26 June 2020

 The key elements of our Microsoft Azure Security Audit Service include a comprehensive assessment of the planned or existing configuration and deployment, a risk analysis, recommendations to improve your security posture and remediation points.

-Click Here to view details on our Microsoft Azure Security Audit Service.
+Click Here to view details on our Microsoft Azure Security Review Service.

 The Zero Trust security model assumes that everyone “connected” should not be trusted until proven otherwise.
 With the rapid adoption of cloud services, perimeter-based security is becoming a less significant or even redundant part of your enterprise security architecture.
 Instead of trying to put everything behind a firewall, treat everyone as a threat until proven otherwise.